Academic Degree Requirements

 Three-Year J.D./ LL.M.
 Program with Université Paris I Panthéon-Sorbonne

 Students who are admitted by Cornell into the J.D./Master en Droit dual degree program may, if spaces are available, apply to transfer into the three-year J.D./LL.M. in French, European, and International Business Law dual degree program with the Université Paris I Panthéon-Sorbonne.
-Students who are interested in transferring into this program should discuss their interest with International Programs (1- 607-255-2434, by the start of their second year at Cornell.
+Students who are interested in transferring into this program should discuss their interest with International Programs (1-607-255-2434), by the start of their second year at Cornell.
 Requests to transfer into the program also require approval by the Université Paris I Panthéon- Sorbonne.
 The program requires complete fluency in French and English.
-It involves legal studies for two years at Cornell and one year at Paris I. Following completion of studies in Paris the participants receive both the J.D. degree from Cornell University and the LL.M. degree in French, European, and International Business Law from the Université Paris I.
+It involves legal studies for two years at Cornell and one year at Paris I. Following completion of studies in Paris the participants receive both the J.D. degree from Cornell University and the LL.M. degree in French, European, and International Business Law from Université Paris I.

 Three-Year J.D./LL.M.
 Program with Universidade Católica Portuguesa